Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Problem 18-29

-In the formation of the prepolymer used to make epoxy resins, a bisphenol reacts with epichlorohydrin in the presence of a base.
+In the formation of the prepolymer used to make epoxy resins, two equivalents of phenol react with epichlorohydrin in the presence of a base.
 Show the product and mechanism when two moles of phenol react with epichlorohydrin.

 A chemical reaction between two equivalents of phenol and epichlorohydrin with sodium hydroxide and water leads to form an unknown product(s), depicted with a question mark.